How can counselling help you?

 My practice is informed by psychodynamic and humanistic theories.
 I believe that how and what we learn about being in relationship with ourselves and others is the source of our strength and also our unhelpful patterns of being in the world.
 I will help you understand this more from your own lived experience, so that you can use these new insights and self-awareness to shape a richer and more satisfying present and future.

 The first step is to arrange an initial appointment to see if counselling could be for you.
 We will use the first session to see whether we can work together and if we agree, we can have a further 6 sessions.
 Sometimes this is sufficient for what you need right now or we may agree to work for longer.
 You can end at any time and there is no obligation to continue after the first session.

-I have evening and day time appointments in Kingston or Surbiton on Mondays and Thursdays.
-Both locations are near to car parks and public transport.
+I have evening and day time appointments in Surbiton on Mondays and Thursdays.
+The office is near to car parks and public transport.
 I work with couples and individuals over 18.
 If you are interested in supervision, please see my supervisor listing.

 Training, qualifications & experience

 I am a senior accredited member of the BACP with many years post-qualification experience as a counsellor and supervisor of groups and individuals.
 I am a counselling tutor and trainer.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.